WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Sophia-Batchelor/Weekly-Meetings.md

 * Finished chapter of a "read for fun" book
 * Connected with a professor at westminster in comp bio
 * Applied for November's Data Study Group 📊 💻
+  * KW: Very cool - I think you'll really enjoy the couple of weeks!

 #### What did you struggle with?
 * The workload for the MIT project was a lot more than it was advertised to be.
 I would have preffered to be brought in earlier and helped lay strong foundations instead of being used as a firefighter but either way the event was super cool (just exhausting).
+  * KW: To quote you from our chat: MIND BENDING indeed!
+Exciting and creative work!
 * Feeling spread super thin trying to search for "all and any jobs I qualify for" and am sinking a lot of time on the resume.
 * Feeling really "imposter-y" as I don't feel connected to my skills or "achievements" that I've done before.
 * Am very overwhelmed about resumes.
 * Still no feedback from Leeds.
+  * KW: Appalling.
+I'm so disappointed (in them!
+NOT YOU!)

 #### What would you like to work on in the next two weeks?
 * AutSPACEs design brief